-The group’s common interests were not limited to the wars in Iraq and Afghanistan.
-All the group’s members share abhorrence at the prospect of nuclear war and the very existence of nuclear weapons.
-Consequently it developed close relations with ICAN, the International Campaign Against Nuclear Weapons.
+MPG’s focus is not limited to the wars in Iraq and Afghanistan.
+All the members abhor the prospect of nuclear war and the very existence of nuclear weapons.
+Consequently MPG has developed close relations with ICAN, the International Campaign Against Nuclear Weapons.

 As well, MPG has regularly joined events to mark the International Day of Peace (September 21, each year).

-More recently, the group has taken up the issue of drones and Australia’s alleged involvement in ‘extra-judicial executions’ through drone attacks on countries that are not Australia’s enemy.
+More recently, MPG has taken up the issue of drones and Australia’s alleged involvement in ‘extra-judicial executions’ through drone attacks on countries that are not Australia’s enemies.

 The group has also campaigned against the stationing of US marines in Darwin.

-A strong focus of the group’s attention (the thread that connects all its activities) is the alliance between Australia and the US and the need for an independent foreign policy.
+A primary focus of MPG’s attention (the thread that connects all its activities) is the alliance between Australia and the US and the need for an independent foreign policy.

-The group is affiliated with the Australian Anti-Bases Campaign Coalition (AABCC) the Independent and Peaceful Australia Network (IPAN) and the Gallipoli Centenary Peace Campaign (GCPC).
+MPG is affiliated with the Australian Anti-Bases Campaign Coalition (AABCC), the Independent and Peaceful Australia Network (IPAN) and the Gallipoli Centenary Peace Campaign (GCPC).

 You can request information about MPG’s campaigns and activities by using the contact form here.